How Much Does An Architect Cost?

 This will cost between £3,000 and £5,000.
 The cost will be determined by the type and size of the project.

-Create Building Codes And Tender Drawings
+Create Building Regulations and Tender Drawings

 This will cost between £5,000 and £8,000.
 The cost will be determined by the type and size of the project.